knukio/FizzBuzzLocal/README.md

 ### About This Branch Specification

-- test is not required
+- test code is not required yet
 - strings Fizz,Buzz and divide number 3,5 is changeable
 - number of strings and divide number pair is changeable
 - default print numbers range is 1 to 100